NRA Was 'Foreign Asset' To Russia Ahead of 2016, New Senate Report Reveals

 Despite these declarations about their ties to the Russian government, NRA officials paid for and facilitated Torshin and Butina's introduction into American political organizations.

-Butina and Torshin received access to Republican party officials at NRA events.
+Butina and Torshin received access to Republican Party officials at NRA events.

-It was a explicit interest expressed by Butina: in one 2015 email to an NRA employee, Butina wrote, "is there a list of U.S. governors or members of Congress that might be present at some time during the [NRA] annual meeting?"
+It was a explicit interest expressed by Butina: In one 2015 email to an NRA employee, Butina wrote, "is there a list of U.S. governors or members of Congress that might be present at some time during the [NRA] annual meeting?"

 The employee responded with a list.